lijon/AudioShareSDK/README.md

 -------

-You are free to incorporate this code in your own application, for the purpose of launching and/or transferring sounds to the AudioShare app.
+You are free to incorporate this code in your own application, for the purpose of launching and/or transferring sounds to/from the AudioShare app.

 If you do, I would appreciate if you drop me a message at lijon@kymatica.com

-Copyright (C)2012 Jonatan Liljedahl http://kymatica.com
+Copyright (C)2012-2013 Jonatan Liljedahl

+http://kymatica.com